ramonsmits/docs.particular.net/Content/Platform/Overview.md

 This is quite a challenge and, though the industry has been making  progress in methodology and tooling, it still requires a steep learning curve and significant effort to master distributed systems development.

-**Our goal is simple: To make designing, developing and running distributed systems fun (Udi:?), easy and fast.**
+**Our goal is simple: To make designing, developing and running distributed systems fun, easy and fast.**

 The Particular Service Platform, developed by the makers of NServiceBus, takes distributed development to the next level of ease and efficiency by:
 * Supporting the entire lifecycle of distributed applications development with a comprehensive set of tools